-2.0 Recommendations 2.1 The Committee is asked: Note the update in relation to housing and the proposal for alignment and integration of housing related work strands into the Belfast Agenda Living Here Board.
-Agree to hold a Members' and City Partners workshop(s) on housing as set out below, with the first workshop proposed for March 2019.
-3.0 Main report 3.1 Background The Belfast Agenda and Local Development Plan set out the target to grow the population in Belfast by 66,000 by 2035.
+- 3.1 The Belfast Agenda and Local Development Plan set out the target to grow the population in Belfast by 66,000 by 2035.
 To achieve this target there is a need for approximately 31,600 new homes between 2020-2035.
 Aside from this overall requirement to increase the population, a specific stretch goal within the Belfast Agenda is to deliver 1,800 social housing units and agree a city target for affordable housing by 2021.
 The Belfast Agenda also contains objectives on increasing the supply of mixed tenure housing and encouraging city centre living.
-In addition a key policy with the City Centre Regeneration & Investment Strategy is to increase the residential population of the city centre.
-3.2 These represent challenging targets and it is clear that significant work and collaboration is required to support the provision of total housing supply across the city.
-3.3 Although Council does not have responsibility for the statutory delivery of housing it has a range of powers and is involved in various activities relating to housing.
+In addition a key policy with the City Centre Regeneration and Investment Strategy is to increase the residential population of the city centre. - 3.2 These represent challenging targets and it is clear that significant work and collaboration is required to support the provision of total housing supply across the city. - 3.3 Although the Council does not have responsibility for the statutory delivery of housing it has a range of powers and is involved in various activities relating to housing.
 These cover the regulatory functions of planning and building control and the LDP; disposal of various Council lands for housing; city regeneration activities; city marketing and HMO licencing (due to transfer on 31 March 2019).
-Housing related reports have been brought into various Council Committees on all these issues, including reports to the City Growth & Regeneration Committee on city centre living, but it is recognised that there is scope to try and align some of these workstrands to ensure a joined up approach in the context of the Belfast Agenda objectives 3.4 Achieving the overall Belfast Agenda housing target requires a step change in the current level of delivery and it is critical that key statutory partners and wider stakeholders work together.
+Housing related reports have been brought into various Council Committees on all these issues, including reports to the City Growth & Regeneration Committee on city centre living, but it is recognised that there is scope to try and align some of these workstrands to ensure a joined up approach in the context of the Belfast Agenda objectives.

+3.4 Achieving the overall Belfast Agenda housing target requires a step change in the current level of delivery and it is critical that key statutory partners and wider stakeholders work together.
 As the lead body for the Belfast Agenda, the Council has an important role alongside other partners on this major issue.
 Through the Community Planning Partnership, strategic delivery boards, which includes the Living Here Board, have been set up to provide a structure for governance and support collaborative working across city partners on a range of issues.

-3.5 Belfast Agenda Living Here Board At the Srategic Policy & Resources Committee on 7 December 2018 Members received a presentation on the Belfast Agenda that outlined the areas of attention for the next 3-9 months for the Living Here Board.
+3.5 Belfast Agenda Living Here Board

+At the Strategic Policy and Resources Committee on 7th December 2018, Members received a presentation on the Belfast Agenda that outlined the areas of attention for the next 3-9 months for the Living Here Board.
 Under the housing aspect within the Living Here Board, the agreed focus was on "Planning for housing that meets the needs of everyone".
-The key issues identified included: Increasing the total housing supply Consideration of published commitments, particularly if they reflect the level of ambition needed to achieve long-term outcomes.
-Three actions and timeframes were agreed by Members: Scoping of existing activity across the Council and key partners Elected Member Workshop to shape strategy and the Community Planning Partnership focus Development of cross partners action plan to support the Belfast Agenda Progress and next steps 3.6 Members will be aware of previous activities undertaken to identify the key housing issues and challenges to the supply and delivery of housing to meet the needs outlined in the Belfast Agenda and LDP growth strategy.
-Recently, Members have been involved in the following work: 3.7 London Study visit, 12-13 October 2017 Five Members from across the political parties, along with representatives from the NI Housing Executive, NI Federation of Housing Associations and the BCC Local Development Plan and City Centre Development teams visited a number of mixed-use, mixed-tenure housing developments.
-City Centre Living Workshop, 23 October 2017 3.8 The London study visit shaped the City Centre Living workshop that was attended by 53 1 people (inc DfC, NIHE etc.), including 18 Members.
-The session was externally facilitated and subsequent report brought into Committee in January 2018.
-The key issues included the need to understand the city centre residential market; the need to consider potential intervention; a pilot scheme to delivery city centre living principles in a mixed-used development and Living Over The Shops.
+The key issues identified included:

+- Increasing the total housing supply - Consideration of published commitments, particularly if they reflect the level of ambition needed to achieve longterm outcomes.

+Three actions and timeframes were agreed by Members:

+- Scoping of existing activity across the Council and key partners - Elected Member Workshop to shape strategy and the Community Planning Partnership focus - Development of cross partners action plan to support the Belfast Agenda